 The next logical question is why cost accounting would be used in place of managerial accounting.
 In short, cost accounting is used as a synonym for managerial accounting because cost information plays an important role in maximizing profits.
 So a lot of managerial accounting information is cost information.
 Let me explain this idea by taking a little math detour through the definition of profit.

-I hope this isn’t news to you, but profit is defined as revenues minus expenses, and an expense is just a cost that is recognized on a financial statement (all expenses reflect a cost, but not all costs are expensed).
+I hope this isn’t news to you, but profit is defined as revenue minus expenses, and an expense is just a cost that is recognized on a financial statement (all expenses reflect a cost, but not all costs are expensed).
 Economists like to look smart, so they often use the Greek letter pi, π, to represent profit.
 I will be using π to represent profit a lot throughout this textbook.
 My hope is that using a Greek letter serves as a mnemonic.
 Be prepared, not scared.

 Managers have traditionally focused on costs for two reasons.